Safer 17th Street

 Chase Center without a car.
 The detailed plan below shows the changes needed to realize the plan.
 A number of them have already been implemented, so we are well on

-The map above shows the proposed plan with block-by-block highlights.
+The map above shows the our proposed plan with block-by-block highlights.

 These sketches show a streetscape cross-section view of what the new safer corridor will look like.
 One image shows what blocks west of Rhode Island Street–which are 42' wide–would look like, while the other shows what many of the blocks east of Rhode Island Street—which are 46' wide—would look like.